joshstevens19/ethereum-abi-types-generator/README.md

 ### Formatting

-We use `prettier` to format all files, to make sure it matches your coding style just make sure you have a `.prettierrc` defined anywhere in the project and it will use that.
+We use `prettier` to format all files, to make sure it matches your coding style just make sure you have a `.prettierrc` defined in the root of your project and it will use that.
 If it can not find any it will take these default prettier:

 ```ts
 {